janaldous/monopoly2/README.md

   - be able to sell property, if property.size > 0
   - be able to use get out of jail
   - be able to buy house/hotel, if has property group
-  - be able to mortage?
+  - be able to mortgage, if property.size > 0